Which spirulina supplements are best?

 What to look for in a quality spirulina supplement

 No added ingredients

-Not all added ingredients are bad, but supplements with fewer ingredients tend to have a higher spirulina content.
-Additionally, avoiding added ingredients will help you ensure that your supplement is vegan-friendly and generally more healthy.
+Not all added ingredients are harmful, but supplements with fewer ingredients tend to have a higher spirulina content.
+Additionally, avoiding added ingredients will help ensure that your supplement is vegan-friendly and generally healthier.

-When buying spirulina, it’s a good idea to get a supplement that’s dark-green in color.
+When buying spirulina, it’s a good idea to get a dark green supplement.
 In some cases, spirulina is actually blue.
-Much like green spirulina, if you opt for the blue variety, you’ll want to get a supplement that is dark blue.
+Much like green spirulina, if you opt for the blue variety, you’ll want to get a dark blue supplement.

 Easy to consume

 When buying spirulina, it’s ideal that you buy a brand that others find easy to digest.
 Some spirulina may not taste great, so you can avoid the unpleasant flavor by using spirulina tablets.
-Still, many spirulina powders have a pleasant taste as well, especially when blended in a smoothie.
+Still, many spirulina powders taste pleasant, especially when blended in a smoothie.
 If you decide to buy spirulina tablets instead of powder, you’ll want to get tablets that are easy to swallow.

 In some cases, you may find spirulina challenging to consume, not because of its taste but because of its smell.
 Still, many spirulina supplements have a neutral smell that users don’t mind.